William Dalrymple: Curator

+Authorship

 Dalrymple's interests include the history and art of India, Pakistan, Afghanistan, the Middle East, Hinduism, Buddhism, the Jains and early Eastern Christianity.
-Every one of his ten books have won literary prizes.
+Every one of his ten books has won literary prizes.
 His first three were travel books based on his journeys in the Middle East, India and Central Asia.
 His early influences included travel writers such as Robert Byron, Eric Newby, and Bruce Chatwin.

 Dalrymple published a book of essays about current affairs in the Indian subcontinent, and four award-winning histories of the interaction between the East India Company and the peoples of India and Afghanistan between the eighteenth and mid-nineteenth century, his "Company Quartet".
 His books have been translated into more than 40 languages.

 He is a regular contributor to The New York Review of Books, The Guardian, the New Statesman and The New Yorker.
 He has also written many articles for Time magazine.
-He was the Indian Subcontinent correspondent of the New Statesman from 2004-2014.
+He was the Indian Subcontinent correspondent of the New Statesman from 2004 to 2014.
+Dalrymple covered the First and Second Intifadas as a journalist.

-He attended the inaugural Palestine Festival of Literature in 2008 – giving readings and taking workshops in Jerusalem, Ramallah and Bethlehem.
+He attended the inaugural Palestine Festival of Literature in 2008, giving readings and taking workshops in Jerusalem, Ramallah and Bethlehem.

-His 2009 book, Nine Lives: In Search of the Sacred in Modern India, a study of some of the more esoteric forms of modern Indian, and especially Hindu, spirituality, was published by Bloomsbury, and like all his others, went to the number one slot on the Indian non-fiction best-seller list.
-Since its publication he has been touring the UK, India, Pakistan, Bangladesh, Australia, Holland and the US with a band consisting of some of the people featured in his book including Sufis, Fakirs, Bauls, Theveram hymn singers as well as a prison warder and part-time Theyyam dancer widely believed to incarnate the God Vishnu.
+His 2009 book, Nine Lives: In Search of the Sacred in Modern India, a study of some of the more esoteric forms of modern Indian, and especially Hindu spirituality, was published by Bloomsbury, and like all his others, went to the number one slot on the Indian non-fiction best-seller list.
+After its publication he toured the UK, India, Pakistan, Bangladesh, Australia, Holland and the US with a band consisting of some of the people featured in his book including Sufis, Fakirs, Bauls, Tevaram hymn singers as well as a prison warder and part-time Theyyam dancer widely believed to incarnate the god Vishnu.